grabiyaka/dZENcode-test/README.md

     php artisan storage:link

+### 7. Change php.ini
+To ensure the proper functioning of the library that works with images, uncomment this line in your php.ini:
+###
+    extension=gd.

-### 7. And if you want: create new users and posts
+### 8. And if you want: create new users and posts
     php artisan db:seed --class=DatabaseSeeder

 ## Project Description: